vanessaheh/THEAssessmentTask3/documentation/project_documentation.md

 - data remains available

 ## Phase 2: Researching and Planning
-**Chosen issue: Gosford High students are at risk of future gambling habits due to lootbox games**
+**Hypothesis: Gosford High students are at risk of future gambling habits due to lootbox games**

-**Research your chosen issue- SEEI**
+### **Research your chosen issue- SEEI**

-Lootboxes in video games have become increasingly controversial due to their structural and psychological similarities to traditional gambling mechanics, normalising gambling behaviour especially among adolecents.
+Lootboxes in video games have become increasingly controversial due to their structural and psychological similarities to traditional gambling mechanics, particularly in how they normalise gambling behaviour among adolecsents.

-By including mechanics such as using game currency or even real money for a chance at a desirable item, lootboxes blur the line between gaming and gambling.
-Players are introduced to concepts like risk, chance and *variable ratio enforcement*, without realising they may be developing an unhealthy addiction.
-Furthermore, games that include lootboxes often include bright visuals and exciting sounds, making the system seem fun and harmless.
+By using in game currency or even real money for a chance at a desirable item, lootboxes blur the line between gaming and gambling.
+Players are exposed to concepts like risk, chance and *variable ratio enforcement* - the same reward used in slot machines- without realising they may be developing unhealthy, addictive behaviours.
+These mechanics are often paired with bright visuals and exciting sounds, making the system seem fun and harmless instead of potentially harmful.

-For example, a teenager who regularly engages with lootbox games may become normalised to spending money on chance-based systems, reducing the perceived danger of actual gambling and increasing his likelihood of engaging in it later in life.
+For example, a teenager who regularly engages with lootbox games may become desensitised to spending money on chance-based systems, reducing the perceived danger of actual gambling and increasing his likelihood of engaging in it later in life.

+As lootboxes become more common in video games, it is crucial to recognise the damaging impact of these systems and protect vulnerable communities from being exploited under the gusie of play.

 - In a recent study, a survery of 1000 individuals,  20% self reported that their first exposure to gambling-like behaviours came through lootbox components in video games, often during adolescence.